ASUS IOT ANNOUNCES TINKER V

-First RISC-V single-board computer (SBC) from ASUS IoT embraces open-source architecture for industrial IoT developers
+- First ASUS IoT RISC-V SBC: 64-bit processor embraces open-source RISC-V architecture to deepen diversity and flexibility for IoT developers

 ASUS IoT, the global AIoT solution provider, today announced the all-new Tinker V — a versatile single-board computer (SBC) powered by a 64-bit RISC-V-based processor, which supports both Linux Debian and Yocto operating systems.
 Tinker V packs features rich connectivity into a compact Pico-ITX form factor, and pairs assured longevity with reliable support, making it the ideal choice for diverse IoT and gateway applications.